sigstore/root-signing/KEYHOLDER.md

 ./scripts/step-0.sh
 ```
 This will setup your fork and build the TUF binary to use for metadata generation.
 - [ ] (If you are a new keyholder) Test registering your new root key: Do not use an existing key that is already in-use and you need to continue using -- this process will wipe the key!
-Set the following environment variables, and then follow the steps in [Registering a new root key](../KEYHOLDER.md#registering-a-new-root-key)
+Set the following environment variables.
 ```bash
 export LOCAL=1
 ```

+Now follow the steps in [Registering a new root key](#registering-a-new-root-key).

 **CONFIRM** that you created a new directory under `ceremony/$DATE/keys/` with a new serial numbered `XXXXXX` directory.
 Run
 ```bash